smikitky/node-multi-integer-range/README.md

 - `length(): number` Calculates how many numbers are effectively included in this instance. (ie, 5 for '3,5-7,9')
 - `segmentLength(): number` Returns the number of range segments (ie, 3 for '3,5-7,9' and 0 for an empty range)
 - `equals(cmp: Initializer): boolean` Checks if two MultiRange data are identical.
+- `isInfinite(): boolean` Returns if the instance has an open-ended range.
 - `toString(): string` Returns the string respresentation of this MultiRange.
 - `getRanges(): [number, number][]` Exports the whole range data as an array of [number, number] arrays.
 - `toArray(): number[]` Builds an array of integer which holds all integers in this MultiRange.
 Note that this may be slow and memory-consuming for large ranges such as '1-10000'.